 Acknowledgements

-We would like to thank Dr. Jeffrey Chieppa and Ezinwanne Ezekannagha for their extensive help with generating CO2 response curves and dark respiration measurements, and assistance with the experiment harvest.
-We would also like to thank Gwendolyn Wagner and Garrison Garza for their help with the experiment harvest, and members of the Schwilk and van Gestel lab for analysis feedback.
-NGS acknowledges funding support from the NSF (DEB-2045968), Eric and Wendy Schmidt and Schmidt Futures, and Texas Tech University.
+We would like to thank Dr. Jeffrey Chieppa, Ezinwanne Ezekannagha, Gwendolyn Wagner, and Garrison Garza for their assistance with the experiment harvest.
+We would also like to thank members of the Schwilk and van Gestel lab for analysis feedback.
+NGS acknowledges funding support from the NSF (DEB-2045968), Eric and Wendy Schmidt and the Schmidt Futures VESRI program, and Texas Tech University.

 Author contributions